A wild harvested and sifted product that is grows naturally here on 80 plus acres of Shiflet House land.

 - Wash/Soak/Sitz/Bath-these are all ways of soaking a body part in Chaparral tea (or tincture if need be).
 This is one of my favorite ways of using Chaparral, making a very strong tea and then soaking an infected body part such as a foot or forearm.
 I think it is one of the most effective ways of using this plant.
 To prepare this, just make a very strong tea of the plant and soak the body part in hot, but not painfully hot water.
 The heat helps by keeping the local pores open allowing better infiltration of the plant constituents.
 Keep in mind that the water may have infectious material in it so make sure the vessel is washed well and the water disposed of properly.

 One should use caution when taking Chaparral orally because it has been associated with serious poisoning when not under the direct supervision of a medical doctor.
-Adverse reactions from chaparral include liver and kidney damage, acute hepatitis, irreversible renohepatic failure, abdominal cramps, diarrhea, vomiting, nausea, stomatitis, and fever.
+Adverse reactions from ingesting large quantities of bold-strong brewed/steeped chaparral tea can include liver and kidney damage, acute hepatitis, irreversible renohepatic failure, abdominal cramps, diarrhea, vomiting, nausea, stomatitis, and fever.

 - Fernández, Sara Fernández, Luz M. Hurtado and Francisco Hernandez.
 “FUNGICIDAL COMPONENTS OF CREOSOTE BUSH RESIN.”
 (1979).